ammein/custom-code-editor/README.md

 }
 ```

-# New Custom-Code-Editor V3 (Options Customizer)
+# Options Customizer
-Have you ever wonder that you are tired of testing options by restarting the app and adjust your options all over again ?
+Have you ever lamented that you are tired of testing options by restarting the app and adjusting your options all over again?
+Now we have the Options Customizer that helps you more easily tweak your editor options configuration.

 Say no more !
 Introducing new **Options Customizer** !

 ![Options Customizer](https://media.giphy.com/media/JT1C49z4ghRFIvKPx1/giphy.gif)

 ### What does it do ?
-It brings you more features that you can't live without !
-All options available for you to modify are now can be save to each logged in user or even you could copy all the desired options and paste it to your project level module !
+It brings you more features that you can't live without!
+All options available for you to modify can now be saved for each logged in user or even you could copy all the desired options and paste it to your project level module!
 Here are four core features for Options Customizer :
 - Copy Options
 - Undo Options
 - Save Options